The Honickman Foundation

 Judges for the CDS/Honickman First Book Prize in Photography are among the most significant and innovative artists, curators, and writers in contemporary photography.
 Renowned photographer and writer Robert Adams was the prize's inaugural judge in 2002.
 Maria Morris Hambourg, founding curator of the Department of Photographs at the Metropolitan Museum of Art, judged the second biennial competition (2004).

 The judge for the third competition (2006) was Robert Frank, one of America's most important and influential photographers.
-Celebrated photographer Mary Ellen Mark was the judge of the fourth prize competition (2008).
-Groundbreaking color photographer William Eggleston is the judge for the 2010 CDS/Honickman First Book Prize in Photography.
+Celebrated photographer Mary Ellen Mark was the judge of the fourth prize competition (2008) and groundbreaking color photographer William Eggleston served as judge for the fifth (2010).
+Renowned photographer and curator Deborah Willis, Ph.D, was the judge of the 2012 CDS/Honickman First Book Prize in Photography.

 William Eggleston's groundbreaking reinvention of color photography in the 1970s established him as one of America's most original artists.
 His landmark solo show at the Museum of Modern Art, curated by John Szarkowski, and the companion book, William Eggleston's Guide (1976), established him as the "father of color photography."
 Eggleston's other books and portfolios include Los Alamos, Election Eve, 5 x 7, 2 ¼, and William Eggleston: Paris.
 He has received awards and grants from the Guggenheim Foundation, the National Endowment for the Arts, the Hasselblad Foundation, and PhotoEspaña.
 In 2004, he was awarded the Getty Images Lifetime Achievement Award at the International Center of Photography.
 In 2008, the Whitney Museum of American Art, with Haus der Kunst in Munich, organized the retrospective exhibition William Eggleston: Democratic Camera, Photographs and Video, 1961–2008.